-2) The Dynamics of the Migrations –
+The Dynamics of the Germanic Migrations

 When it comes to categorizations, the Goths, like their other contemporary Germanic brethren, can’t exactly be defined as a singular tribe.
 Now by the late 2nd century AD, the Roman Empire was indeed surrounded by various Germanic tribes who shared some common lexical borrowings and pantheons, but many of their languages were mutually unintelligible for the most part.

 Suffice it to say, these Goths were influenced more by their immediate geographic scope (that tended to change throughout the Migration Period) and proximate cultures rather than inherent tribal traditions when it came to fighting styles, clothing, and equipment.
 For example, as noted by historian Simon MacDowall, Goths living on the near expanse of the Eurasian steppes had a tendency for cavalry-based combat in contrast to their western cousins who served as mixed frontier forces within Roman domains.

-3) The Warrior Culture –
+The Germanic Warrior Culture